fraterrisus/walkthroughs/phantasie-1/index.md

 Ready?
 Okay, deep breath.

-The Black Lord, who rules the Black Knights, has taken up residence in the Temple of the Gods on a mountainous island just NW of Pelnor or a fair bit E of Starville.
+The Black Lord, who rules the Black Knights, has taken up residence in the Temple of the Gods on a mountainous island just SW of Pelnor or a fair bit N of Starville.

 Proceed S from the entrance.
 You'll be tested to see if you have the God rune, pick the lock on two doors, and then immediately face a party of Black Knights.

 The first part of this castle is a large maze that forces you down long, dangerous, dead-end passageways to see if you've picked the right way.
 If you're playing this game blind (i.e. without maps), be prepared for an absolute ton of backtracking.

 The way you want is the second from the left.
 To get there from the gate, go S, then W, then S (disarm a trap), then W. There are two more Black Knight parties in this hallway.
-When it presents you with a choice, go E and follow the hallway S, fighting off some Water Elementals.
+When presented with a choice, go E and follow the hallway S, fighting off some Water Elementals.
+The teleporter at the end of this hallway sends you to the SE corner of the map.

-The teleporter at the end of the hall takes you to the SE corner.
-Fight off some High Devils as you walk N. As you enter the throne room you're jumped by a group of Black Knights; the Black Lord escapes to the N through a secret door.
+Head N and fight off some High Devils.
+As you enter the throne room you're jumped by a group of Black Knights; the Black Lord escapes to the N through a secret door.
 Once you've handled the Knights, destroy the piles of gold and gems, ignore the throne and proceed N through the secret door behind it.

-Chase him through the tunnel.
+Chase the Black Lord through the tunnel.
 He'll stop several times to zap you with his Wand.
 Attack him once you get the chance; he pulls the classic villain trick, separating himself from you with an earthquake and then tossing his wand away to distract you.

 Head N to pick up his wand.
 This causes the fissure in the earth to seal up.
 If you now choose to Break his wand, it explodes and kills you.
 If you Wave the wand instead, you wind up in a treasure room containing Scroll #17 and Filmon the sage.
-Regardless of what you decide, he tells you it's "a wise decision."
-Now that you've cleared most of the map, you can leave, save the map, recharge, and return to finish the job.
-This gives you the chance to add the Wand of Nikademus to your inventory, but it's not clear what impact that has on anything.

-Or, if you're feeling your oats, tell him you want to fight the Black Lord right away and he'll teleport you back to the hallway you came from where you can proceed S and around the corner.
+He asks if you want to fight the Black Lord now or leave first and heal up a bit; regardless of what you decide, he tells you it's "a wise decision."
+With most of the map cleared out, you could choose to leave, save the map, recharge, and come back to finish the job.
+This also gives you the chance to add the Wand of Nikademus to your inventory, but it's not clear what impact that has.
+Or, if you're feeling beefy, tell Filmon you're ready to fight the Black Lord right now and he'll teleport you back to the hallway you came from where you can proceed S and around the corner.

 Finally, you encounter the Black Lord at the end of the hallway.
 He gets the jump on you, which means there's a reasonable chance that he kills your weakest character outright before you even get a chance to act.
 Spam him with *FireFlash 4* (and maybe *Confusion* to reduce his mass-effect spellcasting) until he dies.
 If you're successful, Zeus appears and congratulates you on defeating the Lord: